crschnick/pdxu_achievements/README.md

       }

 The return value of a variable evaluation can be referenced in other achievement definitions by using `%{variableName}` in the text.
-There are also several predefined variables and the full list can be found at [online generator](https://uuid-generator.com/).
+There are also several predefined variables and the full list can be found [here](https://github.com/crschnick/pdx_unlimiter/blob/master/app/src/main/java/com/crschnick/pdx_unlimiter/app/achievement/AchievementContent.java).
 For example, the variable property could look like this:

     "variables": {